Friedrich Baumfelder: Legacy

-A tribute to Baumfelder was published on May 27, 1936 in the Dresdner Gazette, a day before the hundredth anniversary of his birth.
+A tribute to Baumfelder was published on May 27, 1936, in the Dresdner Gazette, a day before the hundredth anniversary of his birth.
 It said:

 It's been 100 years since Friedrich Baumfelder was born, on May 28th.
 In Dresden, many people will remember him as the old tall figure with the white, flowing hair under his hat...

 It goes on to mention that Baumfelder had written several oratorios, and a setting of the 40th Psalm.
 These works have since been lost and possibly destroyed during World War II.
 The article also talks about how the Dresdner Liedertafel praised him, since he was under its leadership for two years:

 The [Dresdner] Liedertafel biography of him [Friedrich Baumfelder] says that he was zealous and always prepared, and conducted with the most charming skills (...)
 A memorial for the former musical leader of the Dresden Liedertafel will be...at the Trinity Cemetery...

 Baumfelder is still known in the United States, Germany, and in Great Britain today, but only for a few of his works, mentioned below.

 Musical works

 Baumfelder composed more than 400 works, including symphonies, overtures, piano concerti, operas, choral works, and solo piano music.
 His Confidence, Op.
-48 (lost), Rondo Mignon, Op.
+48, Rondo Mignon, Op.
 49, Kinderscenen, Op.
 270, and Rococo, Op.
 367, were among his most popular works, and his Tirocinium musicae, Op.
 300 was greatly demanded.

 A great number of his works are lost, having been destroyed in World War II, and only a part of his oeuvre survives today.

-His most known compositions today are the Peasant Dance from Op.208 and the Melody in F major (opus unknown or not assigned), which are played by students studying piano.
+His most known compositions today are the Peasant Dance from Op.208 and the Melody in F major, a simplified version of "Übung macht den Meister" (Practice Makes the Master), No. 3 from Album für Anfänger des Klavierspiels, Op.215.
+These pieces are played by students studying piano.
 More recordings of his works recently surfaced on CD by the Sächsische Posaunenmission, including his motet Praise the Lord.